Photo credit: Harley Davidson

 Kawasaki Vulcan 900 Classic

 While all of these suggestions are gender-neutral, female riders sometimes have different and unique wants and needs from their bikes.
 One of the best beginner motorcycles for women is the Kawasaki Vulcan 900 Classic.
-It has that classic ‘big bike’ look that a lot of riders are going for when they decide to buy a motorcycle, but is relatively lightweight for its size and has a lower seat height which is a nice feature for shorter riders.
+While there are a selection of Kawasaki bikes, the Kawasaki Vulcan 900 has that classic ‘big bike’ look that a lot of riders are going for when they decide to buy a motorcycle, but is relatively lightweight for its size and has a lower seat height which is a nice feature for shorter riders.
 In case you were not aware, the advantage of a lower seat height is that a shorter rider can put both feet on the ground when necessary.
 That is an essential feature since that is how the rider stabilizes the bike when stopped.
 And for day trips, the passenger seat is surprisingly comfortable (although not really recommended for tour rides).
 By the way, this bike is not just for women but it is strongly preferred by women riders.

 Honda CBR 500R